 The clock sounds and their parents start yelling for them to get home for lunch and give them plates of side-dishes to share with the neighbours.
 A round-robin starts, and they all have a bit of everything by the time they finally sit down to eat.

 This scene sets the tone in such a spectacular manner.
-We meet each family and we see how they normally eat (Taek’s single father has a simple meal prepared, but by the time they start eating they have a table full of different things).
+We meet each family and get to feel their dynamic through how they normally eat.
+For example, Taek’s single father has a simple meal prepared, but by the time they start eating, after the round robin of side dish exchanges from the neighbourhood aunties, they have a table full of different things.
 Most importantly however, we understand that this story is going to be heartwarming as hell.

 Guessing between the tears and the laughter